 Analogue.
 Black.
 White.
 Gray shades.

-In the digital era analogue materials have an important substance.
-In the world of the analogue negatives and prints the variety of the black and the white is confronted with the complexity of the color photography.
+In the digital era analogue materials have an important value.
+In the world of analogue negatives and prints the variety of the black and the white is confronted with the complexity of the color photography.

-Beyond our passion about the black and white deliver the gray shades special nuance of a perfect print.
-So we understand the perspective on black and white in the analogue photography as a concrete statement.
+Beyond our passion about the black and white there are the gray shades that deliver special nuances for a perfect print.
+We understand the perspective on black and white in the analogue photography as a conscious statement.